Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

-Featurebase is one of the best Canny alternatives.
-It has all the matching features and much more for a 10x lower price.
+Featurebase is a modern & powerful Canny alternative.
+It has all the matching features and much more for a 8x lower price.
+We offer a free plan & automated full migration from Canny helping you get set up in seconds. 👇

 2. Frill

 Frill is a straightforward Canny alternative for those willing to sacrifice some features over simplicity.
-Its pricing and dashboard make it better suited for smaller teams that don't get tons of feedback.
+Its pricing and dashboard make it better suited for smaller SaaS companies that don't get tons of feature requests.

 What Frill has that Canny doesn't?